nordeim/invoiceforge/docs/prompts.md

 ---

+Awesome job on meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Yes, please meticulously proceed with your implementation plan for `PRD_v4.md`.
+Make sure you validate the `PRD_v4.md` after generation to ensure its completeness, correctness and accuracy (according to your specifications in the planning).

+---

+Awesome job on meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously create an implementation plan to generate a complete validated drop-in replacement "Project_Requirements_Document_v4" (`PRD_v4.md`) that merges the better sections from `PRD_v2.md` to `PRD_v3.md` (as a base for v4) based on our validated observation.
+Then review and validate your implementation plan for generating a complete drop-in replacement `PRD_v4.md` with no placeholder comments.

+**Recommended Actions:**
+1. **Adopt PRD_v3.md as the master specification** for Phase 1 implementation
+2. **Supplement with PRD_v2.md's accessibility requirements** to ensure WCAG compliance
+3. **Add motion specifications** from PRD_v2.md to enhance user experience
+4. **Implement validation checkpoints** from both documents to ensure quality

+This combined approach would deliver a product that is not only functionally complete but also exemplifies design excellence, technical sophistication, and production readiness - truly embodying the "Neo-Editorial Precision" vision outlined in PRD_v3.md.

+---

 Awesome understanding of your important role and responsibilities!
 Please keep up your rigorous and meticulous approach in analyzing the Excel file creation and editing task.

 Now, please think deeper and think harder to deeply explore thoroughly and systematically how best to create a versatile and useful Python 3.11+ script that an AI agent can use to open, edit, create formulas, populate cells, and then save an Excel `.xlsx` file.
 The Python script will be used as a "tool" by an AI agent for manipulating an Excel `.xlsx` file.
 Do an extensive web search to find all the latest and popular Python modules/libraries for manipulating/editing the Excel file. format editing/manipulation Python modules/libraries.
 Then meticulously create a comprehensive implementation plan with an integrated checklist to create such an (AI agent) tool file/script as well as an appropriate matching system prompt to utilize the script tool.
 Review and validate your implementation plan to create the Excel tool script together with the matching system prompt to call/use the script.
 Then proceed to meticulously execute your validated implementation plan.